Stainless Steel vs Sterling Silver Rings: Which Metal is Better?

 - However, stainless steel is far harder to find for a ring than sterling silver.
 It is important to keep in mind availability–it’s much harder to find stainless steel rings than it is sterling silver, and thus you may find your options more limited.
 In fact, very few retailers have a stock of stainless steel rings.

-Where to Buy: Admittedly, stainless steel rings are not as readily available as sterling silver, so you’ll have to do some careful shopping.
+Where to Buy: Admittedly, stainless steel rings are not as readily available as sterling silver, so you’ll have to do some careful shopping in jewelry making stores or in stores that already sell this type of jewelry.
 If you are interested in a stainless steel ring, keep in mind you should also buy only from a reputable seller, and only from a source that will provide details about the stainless steel quality.

 - Blue Steel Jewelry: This company is not BBB accredited, but does hold an A-plus rating based upon consumer reports.
 On Facebook, it averages over four and half out of five stars, based upon customer feedback.
 The company also offers a thirty-day return policy, as well as a one year warranty against defects.
 They specialize in stainless steel jewelry, as well as tungsten and sterling silver.